 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 Lyn writes about how to fly free on Southwest and has a free guide that shows you step-by-step how to earn their coveted Southwest Companion Pass.
 The pass lets 1 person fly nearly free with you for up to 2 years.
-And Emily and I agree it’s THE best deal in travel.
+The Million Mile Secrets team agrees it’s THE best deal in travel.

 Lyn: After finding myself 20,000 points shy of the 110,000 Southwest points I needed to earn my Southwest Companion Pass last December, I realized I missed a lot of opportunities to earn points.
 I got the pass just in time.
 But it forced me to evaluate how I earned my 2017 points – and how I could improve in 2018.

 Once I took a look at where I did – and did NOT – earn points, I put together a plan for the year.
 I found several areas where I was NOT maximizing that I think will help you, too!

 Earn the Southwest Companion Pass in 2018

 My BIGGEST source of Southwest points in 2017 was credit card referrals.
 Sure, it helps to have a blog.
 But you only have to earn 5 referrals to max out what they will allow you to earn.

 Chase lets you earn 10,000 Southwest points per person who is approved for a credit card referred by you by the offer deadline, up to a maximum of 5 across ALL Southwest cards, or 50,000 Southwest points per year.